briannaflynn/sars-pango/README.md

 Commands needed to set up all virtual environments can be found in the ./Installation/README/ directory in the form of three text files, each corresponding to the three virtual environments that will be used to run the pipeline.

+NOTE:
+- After finishing the steps, conda's numpy will likely not work.
+Do conda AND pip uninstalls of numpy, and then a pip install of numpy.
+- Make sure the Git LfS files are populated, but this may need to be done manually from the google drive

 # Updating the pango-next submodule

 To update the pango-next submodule, follow these steps: